maycon-ricardo-oliveira/stand-app-comedy/documentation/UseCases.md

 ### Fix
 - [ ] check when used null parameters on ListAttractionsByLocation
+- [ ] try catch on controllers to a beautiful exception

 ### Improvements
-- [] Turn login logout tests better, not need database connection
+- [ ] Turn login logout tests better, not need database connection

 ### Architecture Base: